 I loved how many of them were hidden in plain sight.
 Seeking them out was fun and made me feel like I had discovered something secretive and cool, like I was privy to something not too many people knew about.

 Unlike food, the cafe experience for me is just as much about the place as the coffee itself, especially in a country like Vietnam where good strong coffee is the standard.
 If you feel the same way, then you’re going to love these hidden Saigon coffee shops.

-If you’re traveling to central Vietnam, then you may want to check out our coffee guides to Hoi An and Hue as well.
+If you’re traveling to central Vietnam, then you may want to check out our coffee guides to Hoi An, Hue, and Da Nang as well.
 Like ca phe trung in Hanoi, Hue has its own quirky coffee creation called ca phe muoi.
 Meaning “salt coffee”, it’s an interesting coffee drink made with salt, fermented milk, and cocoa.

 This article on the best cafes in Ho Chi Minh City contains affiliate links, meaning we’ll earn a small commission if you make a purchase or booking at no extra cost to you.
 We really appreciate your support as it helps us keep this website going.
 Thank you!